Aishah French Aishah French | March 13, 2023 | Food & Drink

 76 W St. / 212.260.1088 / Website

-The Half Pint is one of the oldest established bottomless brunch celebrities in the city.
-Bringing classic bar vibes with a rich history of serving entertainers, you know you’ll be eating the most comforting pub food that’ll shoo away anything cluttering your mind.
-You can’t beat the price at an additional $25 for 90 minutes of bottomless mimosas and Bloody Marys.
+Whether the pint is half full or half empty, come embibe at one of the oldest established bottomless brunch establishments in the city.
+Bringing classic bar vibes with a rich history of serving entertainers, The Half Pint guarantees comforting and traditional pub fare like nachos and wings or tasty brunch entrees like chicken chilaquiles or the crab cake benedict.
+Offering an unbeatable price of an additional $25 for 90 minutes of bottomless mimosas and Bloody Marys, it instantly became a neighborhood favorite.

 621 W 46th St. / 212.944.0458 / Website